 5.3.1.
 General Remarks

-144. This template requests information on positions of the CTP (comprising securitisations, nth-to-default credit derivatives and other CTP positions included according to Article 338 (3)) and the corresponding own funds requirements under the standardised approach.
+144. This template requests information on positions of the CTP (comprising securitisations, nth-to-default credit derivatives and other CTP positions included according to Article 338 (3) of CRR) and the corresponding own funds requirements under the standardised approach.

-145. The MKR SA CTP template determines the own funds requirement only for the specific risk of positions assigned to the Correlation Trading Portfolio according to Articles 335 in connection with 338 (2) and (3) of CRR.
-If CTP- positions of the trading book are hedged by credit derivatives, Articles 346 and 347 CRR apply.
-There is only one template for all CTP-positions of the trading book, irrespective of the fact whether the institution uses the Standardised Approach or the Internal Ratings Based Approach to determine the risk weight for each of the positions according to Part Three Title II Chapter 5 of CRR.
+145. The MKR SA CTP template determines the own funds requirement only for the specific risk of positions assigned to the Correlation Trading Portfolio according to Article 335 of CRR in connection with Articles 338 (2) and (3) of CRR.
+If CTP- positions of the trading book are hedged by credit derivatives, Articles 346 and 347 of CRR apply.
+There is only one template for all CTP-positions of the trading book, irrespective of the fact which approach institutions apply to determine the risk weight for each of the positions according to Part Three Title II Chapter 5 of CRR.
 The reporting of the own funds requirements of the general risk of these positions is conducted in the MKR SA TDI or the MKR IM template.

 146. This structure of the template separates securitisation positions, n-th to default credit derivatives and other CTP-positions.
 As a result, securitisation positions shall always be reported in rows 030, 060 or 090 (depending on the role of the institution in the securitisation).
-N-th to default credit derivatives shall always be reported in line 110.
+N-th to default credit derivatives shall always be reported in row 110.
 The "other CTP-positions" are neither securitisation positions nor n-th to default credit derivatives (see definition in Article 338 (3) CRR), but they are explicitly "linked" (because of the hedging intent) to one of these two positions.
-That is why they are assigned either under the sub-heading "securitisation" or "n-th to default credit derivative".

-147. Positions which receive a risk weight of 1.250% can alternatively be deducted from CET1 (see 243(1) point (b), 244(1) point (b) and 258 of CRR).
+147. Positions which receive a risk weight of 1.250% can alternatively be deducted from CET1 (see 244(1) point (b), 245(1) point (b) and 253 of CRR).
 If this is the case, those positions have to be reported in row 460 of CA1.